 Make sure that domain controllers and the ATA Gateways to which they connect have time synchronized to within five minutes of each other.

 If you are working with virtualization clusters:

 - To make sure the ATA Gateways are properly sized to handle monitoring all of the DCs by themselves, try this option: Install a virtual machine on each virtualization host and install an ATA Gateway on each host.
 Configure each ATA Gateway to monitor all of the domain controllers that run on the cluster.
-This way, any host the domain controllers run on will be monitored.
+This way, any host the domain controllers run on is monitored.

 After configuring port mirroring, validate that port mirroring is working before installing the ATA Gateway.